 This assignment not only provides teachers with feedback on their own professional development, but teachers who demonstrate evidence of their ability to impact student learning will be more professionally competitive in the job market.

+Alignment to Standards:

+Each section is specifically aligned to the SCU Conceptual Framework, Oklahoma General Competencies, and the InTASC Standards.

 Component 1: Contextual Information and Learning Environment Decisions

 NASPE 3.4